w3f/Grants-Program/applications/EasyPolka.md

 - More developers who do not understand substrate well can join and build interesting cApps.
 Developers who have not yet used substrate/Polkadot.

 - Creating non-financial applications is a charming subject for blockchain system.
 More trying is a solution I can image.

+- Compared to [RMRK 1.0](https://docs.rmrk.app/rmrk1) which is base on `system.remark`, EasyPolkad do have some advantages as follow.
+  1. The simple and memorable `Anchor` name  is better for normal user than hash.
+  2. On-chain data do have a block number to mark the finalized time, it is a way to distinguish release time.
+  3. Backtrack history of `Anchor` is more convenient for application.
+  4. From develop view, by system.remark, it is more difficult to customize protocol implement.
+  5. The trade of `Anchor` is another advantage.
+You can sell your application by this way.

 ## Team :busts_in_silhouette: